-Comparison with prior work More work is needed to scale zero-leakage biometric database to national biometric identity databases.
-Cachet et al. $[ACD^+22]$ proposed two non-interactive iris proximity search schemes based on inner-product encryption.
+Comparison with prior work Cachet et al. [ACD+22] proposed two non-interactive iris proximity search schemes based on inner-product encryption.
 Both of their constructions have more leakage than our system.
 The first one leaks the distance between all returned points and the query.
 The other leaks whether returned records are the same distance from the query.
-For the solution with more leakage, their search took 4 minutes on a dataset of size 356.
-For the solution with less leakage, search took 4 hours (reduced to an 1 hour in a journal version $[CAD^+23]$).
+For the solution with more leakage, search took 4 minutes on a dataset of size 356.
+For the solution with less leakage, the search took 1 hour [CAD+23].